Skip Ribbon Commands

 Donor human milk

 Parents of some premature infants aren't able to provide breast milk for a variety of reasons.
 For these infants, the hospitals caring for them may have access to pasteurized human milk from healthy donors.
-Pasteurized donor milk provides many (although not all) of the benefits of breast milk from parents.
+Pasteurized donor human milk provides many (although not all) of the benefits of breast milk from parents.
 Many hospitals work with human milk banks to help premature babies get the rich nutrition human milk can provide.

 What are human milk fortifiers?

 As healthy as human milk is for preterm infants, many need even more nutrition than it alone provides.
 This is particularly true for smaller and younger preterm infants.
-If this is the case for your baby, your pediatrician or hospital team will use a human milk fortifier.
+If this is the case for your baby, your pediatrician or hospital team may use a human milk fortifier.
 Added to your breast milk or donor human milk, these fortifiers provide extra calories, protein, calcium, iron and vitamins to support your baby's growth.

 Preterm infant formulas

-So, some premature infants will only receive breast milk; some will receive a mix of breast milk and formula, and some will only receive formula.
 Because every premature infant's health situation is unique, the advice of your baby's health care team is essential.

 Talk with caregivers in the neonatal intensive care unit (NICU) or hospital nursery, as well as your pediatrician, for advice on the healthiest feeding plan for your baby.